pisimulation/WordChallenge/README.md

 https://coconutpi.github.io/WordChallenge

+## Anagram Game

-* **Type** as many words as you can in 50 seconds
+* **Type** as many words as you can in 50 seconds.
-* ENTER to submit the word
+* ENTER to submit the word.
 * Scores are based on Scrabble letter values (e.g. A=1 points, B=3 points, etc.)
-* Get extra 5 seconds for 3 consecutive correct words
+* Get extra 5 seconds for 3 consecutive correct words.
-* Words you missed will be reported when game ends
+* Words you missed will be reported when game ends.
+* High score will be stored in local storage as long as cookies aren't deleted.

+## Anagram Solver

+Running time: O(n^2 log n) when n = number of all valid words

 ## Tool Used

-JavaScript, HTML, Bootstrap
+JavaScript, HTML, Bootstrap, Local Storage

 ## Acknowledgement